 Unbundling impacts the price of the product.
 Companies will have to come up with the minimum price they will charge their customers for solving specific problems instead of buying all the services simultaneously.

 Unbundling brings a lot of new content needed to educate prospects about your products.
-Creating How-tos, demo videos, and webinars, publishing them online, and then promoting them through social media, email campaigns, etc. That’s a lot to work on in 2023.
+Create how-tos, demo videos, and webinars, publish them online, and then promote them through social media, email campaigns, etc. That’s a lot to work on in 2023.

 SaaS companies are going to obsess over customer retention more than ever before.
 As the competition grows, looking after your current customer base is crucial.